ashokreddy1613/Interview/Interview-Questions.md

 All EC2 instances and Lambda functions assume IAM Roles to access services like S3 and DynamoDB — this avoids hardcoding credentials and improves security.

 ### Can you avoid the specific port traffic using SGs?
 Security Groups (SGs) in AWS are stateful, allow-only firewalls.
-You can't explicitly deny traffic, but you can avoid traffic on specific ports by not allowing them at all.
+You can’t explicitly deny traffic, but you can avoid traffic on specific ports by not allowing them at all.

 ### What are the best password security practices used by your organisation?
 1. Enforce Strong Password Policies